Affiliate links on Android Authority may earn us a commission. Learn more.

 These two limitations likely explain why Google has taken so long to bring Bard to market, especially versus long-tested rivals like OpenAI’s GPT models.
 Bard could potentially generate inaccurate but authoritative-sounding answers, which could then lead to the spread of misinformation.
 In fact, this exact situation has already played out.
 Google’s stock tumbled when the company released an official demo video that showed Bard making a factual error.
 So it’s not surprising that even when Google began rolling out access to Bard, the company added a heavy dose of disclaimers.

-LaMDA stands for Language Model for Dialogue Applications.
-In plain English, it’s a machine learning model that’s trained on text samples and optimized to predict words and sentences.
-The result is a conversational chatbot that outputs human-like dialogue.
+PaLM stands for Pathways Language Model.
+In plain English, it’s a machine learning model that’s been trained on text samples and optimized to predict words and sentences.
+The result is a conversational chatbot that speaks like a human.

-According to a Google Research blog post, LaMDA has three key objectives: quality, safety, and groundedness.
+According to an older Google Research blog post, the company’s language models have three key objectives: quality, safety, and groundedness.
 In a nutshell, these goals help the chatbot generate responses that make logical sense and sound interesting in the context of a prompt.
-For example, LaMDA will never respond with something generic like “I see” or “I’m glad to hear that”.
+So for example, Bard will never respond with something generic like “I see” or “I’m glad to hear that”.

-To improve the factual accuracy score, Google gave LaMDA the ability to seek information from external sources.
+To improve the factual accuracy score, Google has also given Bard the ability to seek information from external sources.
 In other words, it can search the internet in real-time to augment its responses.

 How to use Google Bard AI?

-Like other machine learning-based chatbots, Bard will likely cost Google a lot of money in computational resources.
+You may wonder why Google hasn’t advertised Bard as much even with all of these developments.
+It’s likely because Bard will cost Google a lot of money in computational resources to operate.
 According to some estimates, each chatbot response will cost the company ten times as much as a regular search.
 Limiting Bard’s visibility and usage to a small number of users could help the company scale these costs over time.

 Bard AI vs ChatGPT: How do they compare?

-Bard may also fit into various non-search Google products like Android, Chrome OS, Gmail, Docs, and even the Chrome web browser.
-Microsoft, for its part, has already integrated Bing Chat into the Edge web browser, Skype chats, and the Teams app.
-Google has hinted at bringing AI generation to Workspace and Gmail, but once again, we’re waiting on more information.
+Bard may also fit into various non-search Google products like Android, Chrome OS, Gmail, Docs, and even the Chrome web browser in the future.
+Microsoft, for example, has already integrated Bing Chat into the Edge web browser, Skype chats, and the Teams app.
+Google, meanwhile, has only launched Duet AI for Workspace so far.

-The other difference relates to their language capabilities — Bard will give us our first taste of Google’s LaMDA model.
+The other difference relates to their language capabilities — Bard has given us our first taste of Google’s language models.
 So far, virtually all AI chatbots (including ChatGPT and Bing Chat) have relied on some variation of OpenAI’s GPT-3.5 and GPT-4 models instead.
-Google’s model may perform just as well or better, but we’ll only know for sure once Bard matures.
+In our comparison of Bard vs ChatGPT, we found that both chatbots perform well but ChatGPT does have the upper hand in many areas.